 Accommodation can be booked as part of your registration, which will be available from February-July.
-The on-site accommodation ranges from single student rooms at Charles Morris Hall, Lyddon Hall, Ellerslie Hall, and Devonshire Hall to nearby city centre hotel accommodation at the Radisson Blu Hotel, Ibis Hotel, and Weetwood Hall.
+The on-site accommodation ranges from single student rooms at Charles Morris Hall, Lyddon Hall, Ellerslie Hall, and Devonshire Hall to nearby city centre hotel accommodation at the Radisson Blu Hotel or the Ibis Hotel.
 Current prices are listed on the Registration Form.
 If you require more information on prices for funding applications in advance of registration opening, contact us for estimated prices.
 Estimated prices are also included in the guidelines for the proposal forms.

 Is there a student discount?